adonis-research/adonis-research.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Louis Fournier gave a talk on Forward Gradients to the MLIA team.
+Louis Fournier gave a talk on <a href="https://hal.science/hal-04119829">Forward Gradients</a> to the MLIA team.